 1 - Your dog isn’t a sighthound

-It sounds obvious but then you’ve seen that lovely photo on Instagram of a Dalmatian sporting one of our fleece jumpers so you naturally think “hooray they do them for Dalmations now which means they will fit my Vizsla”
+It sounds obvious but maybe you’ve seen that lovely photo on Instagram of a Dalmatian sporting one of our fleece jumpers so you naturally think “hooray they do them for Dalmations now which means they will fit my Vizsla” - not always! it's likely that person carefully measured the dog, asked for advice and took a chance that it might not fit.

 I know it’s confusing but our clothes are tailored to fit the sighthound shape and whilst some dogs have similar shapes, in general they aren’t a good fit for other breeds.
-However, if you’ve done the measurements and they fit well with our size chart then it’s always worth a try.
+So, if in doubt measure and get in touch!

 2 - You like a loose fitting fleece

-Our fleece jumpers are designed to be a close fit, as is demonstrated in most of our images AND they are not designed to come all along the back to the top of the tail but to fall short around 10cms, as can be seen in the photo of Scout below.
-They are snug to get on and off – but once your dog has got the knack it’s worth it.
+Our fleece jumpers are designed to be a close fit, as is demonstrated in most of our images AND they are not designed to come all the way along the back to the top of the tail they are designed to fall short around 10cms, as can be seen in the photo of Scout below.
+This is done for a reason - so that we don't have to make different shapes for girls and boys!
+They are snug to get on and off - but once your dog has got the knack it’s worth it.
 If the fleece is baggy not only will it let drafts in, it might rub on the top of your dogs legs and your boy might get it wet when going to the loo!

 3 - Your dog is an in-between size